Shuffle/shuffle-docs/docs/API.md

 **What happens:**
 1. If the user doesn't exist in Shuffle:
-   - A new user account is created with a temporary password
+   - A new user account is created
-   - The user is marked as unverified with `first_setup=true`
    - An invitation email is sent to the user with a link to join the organization
-   - The user is added to SendGrid mailing lists

 2. If the user already exists in Shuffle but not in your org:
    - The organization is added to the user's list of organizations